How A Combat Plays Out

 FIGHT!
 Drop into Combat Rounds

-The combat round is a measure of game time equalling about six seconds, during which a character can normally do one thing, such as swing a sword.
+The combat round is a measure of game time equalling five seconds, during which a character can normally do one thing, such as swing a sword.

 Each combat round follows the following procedure: